Courses that fulfill

 Introduces the student to the basics of Statistics needed in Economics.
 Includes descriptive statistics, the basics of probability, discrete and continuous probability distribution functions, sampling distributions, confidence intervals, hypothesis testing and regression analysis.
 Helps students gain familiarity in using some popular and commonly used computer/statistical packages.
 Also listed as MGMT 204.

 ECON 205 MATHEMATICAL FOUNDATIONS FOR ECONOMICS (3 credits)

 Knowledge and familiarity with some level of mathematics is now important to the study of Economics.
 This course focuses on the basic math required to study economics beyond the introductory level.
 The non-calculus part of the course deals with functions, series and the basics of matrix algebra.
 The calculus portion of the course covers differentiation, integration and the basics of differential equations.
 Prerequisites: ECON 100 or taken concurrently.

 ECON 301 INTERMEDIATE MACROECONOMICS (4 credits)

 An examination of the determinants of national income, employment and the price level.
 Centers on the construction and use of models of the economy, principally the Classical and Keynesian models of the macro economy.
 Includes the theory and practice of fiscal policy, central banking, monetary policy and current policy questions, and discusses issues of the longer run growth of the economy.
-Prerequisites: ECON 100 and 205.
-ECON 205 may be taken concurrently.
+Prerequisites: ECON 100 and ECON 205.

 ECON 303 INTERMEDIATE MICROECONOMICS (3 credits)